 They also raise money to fund parish needs, offering grants to the church and to the school.
 The Men’s Club fundraisers are their annual Smoker in February, Golf Outing in May and annual memberships.

 When They Meet

-Monthly meetings take place from September through May in the parish center banquet room unless otherwise noted.
-They host beginning and end-of-year social events.
+Typically, monthly meetings take place from September through May in the parish center banquet room unless otherwise noted.
+The club hosts beginning and end-of-year social events.
 For 2020-21, meetings will be announced in the bulletin, after Mass, here on the website, via email and social media channels.

 We do have the first two meeting dates confirmed, they will be held in the outdoor pavilion at the Itoo Society, 4909 N Farmington Rd., Peoria 61604.
 We request that you RSVP by a few days ahead of the meeting so we can better plan and prepare the food.
 RSVP can be to any of the officers above or the club email.